Skip to Content

 open (Full Time)

-You will be challenged to explore many different types of writing, to entertain new ideas, to read adventurously and to respond with rigour and generosity to the work of your fellow writers.
+You will learn to explore many different types of writing, to entertain new ideas, to read adventurously and to respond with rigour and generosity to the work of your fellow writers.
 You will develop your practice as an independent writer and a self-reflective lifelong learner, and build your understanding of the marketplace for literature and drama.

 Queen's is ranked 2nd in the UK for Creative Writing in the Times and Sunday Times Good University Guide 2022.